WinSAT/kubos/ground_station/commands/README.md

 ```

 * datetime
-* * Setting the datetime type will display this field as an input, along with options to use a visual date & time picker and seconds manipulator.
+  * Setting the datetime type will display this field as an input, along with options to use a visual date & time picker and seconds manipulator.
 Starting values for the pickers correspond to the time that the UI for this command was opened.
-* * The output of the pickers, and the expected use of this type, is Unix UTC epoch time in milliseconds.
+  * The output of the pickers, and the expected use of this type, is Unix UTC epoch time in milliseconds.
-* * The displayed text field can receive direct input and editing if needed.
+  * The displayed text field can receive direct input and editing if needed.
-* * Sub-second milliseconds can only be adjusted manually in the text field, not using the picker or the seconds manipulator.
-datetime will accept any positive integer, so be careful.
+  * Sub-second milliseconds can only be adjusted manually in the text field, not using the picker or the seconds manipulator datetime will accept any positive integer, so be careful.
-* * The keyword "now" can be used in the definition JSON under the default property.
+  * The keyword "now" can be used in the definition JSON under the default property.
 When this is set, the field will have the value of the time the UI for this command was opened.
 Otherwise, a default or value can be set as a Unix time value.

 ### Example Usage of datetime Type

-`In the command definition JSON`
+__In the command definition JSON__

 ```JSON
 {